krestenlaust/WindowStreamer/README.md

 ## Contributing
 ANY contribution is welcome!
 No need to worry about correctly formatting an issue or similar.

+### Extensions
+If you plan on contributing to anything related to connecting the applications, or something related to after a connection has been initiated, then this extension is very useful:  [Switchstartup Projects](https://heptapod.host/thirteen/switchstartupproject/).
+The project contains a configuration for it, that lets you debug both the server and the client at the same time, and start them with parameters, as opposed to having to connect them manually.

 ## License
 WindowStreamer is released under the GPL-3.0 License.
 See the LICENSE file for details.